bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 #### Configure Bonita client for CAS

 1. For each tenant, edit `authenticationManager-config.properties` to enable the CASRemoteAuthenticationManager and its properties.
 The service URL in the properties file must be the same as that in the JAAS file.
-The `authenticationManager-config.properties` will have the following content (specify the relevant IP address and ports):
+Edit the `authenticationManager-config.properties` located in `platform_conf/initial/tenant_template_portal` for not initialized platform or `platform_conf/current/tenant_template_portal` and `platform_conf/current/tenants/[TENANT_ID]/tenant_portal/` to have them have the following content (specify the relevant IP address and ports):

 ```
 #auth.AuthenticationManager = org.bonitasoft.console.common.server.auth.impl.standard.StandardAuthenticationManagerImplExt